top of page

 Attending a new high school was scary, and by God’s grace, I quickly fell in with a

-group of students from an evangelical church.
+group of students from a local church.
 These were Jesus’ kids!
 They knew Him

 and talked with Him in a way that was utterly unfamiliar to me.
 My life was soon filled